Blog

 Virtual mailboxes and other virtual services are popular in coworking spaces because they enable you to grow your revenue without growing your square footage.

-One of the disadvantages to the coworking business model is operators often feel they are limited in their ability to grow their revenue due to the capacity of their space.
-This doesn’t have to be the case.
+One of the disadvantages to the coworking business model is operators are limited in their ability to grow due to the capacity of their space.
+However, this doesn’t have to be the case.

 Virtual services like a virtual mailbox or virtual assistant can help you grow *virtually* infinitely.
 You can offer a business address at a low cost of $39 a month and acquire hundreds of virtual members without needing to grow your physical space or team at all.